 - Q How common is stage 1 basal cell carcinoma?

-- Q What causes stage 1 basal cell carcinoma?
+- Q How do medications treat stage 1 basal cell carcinoma?

 - Q Should I talk to my doctor about my stage 1 basal cell carcinoma symptoms?